 - Various aspects of the common law contract of employment

 - Anti-discrimination and equality law.

 A student who has successfully completed this subject will:

 - Have an advanced and integrated understanding of the legal principles of Australian employment law

 - Be able to critically examine, analyse, interpret and assess the effectiveness of these legal principles

-- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as the legal effect of employer policies and investigations, bullying, performance appraisal, and work and life collision
+- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as the legal effect of employer policies and investigations, bullying, sexual harassment, performance appraisal, and work and life collision

 - Have a sophisticated appreciation of the factors and processes driving parliamentary revision of the legal framework of the industrial system